 Dr. Cockfield is survived by his high school sweetheart & wife of 73 years, Dorothy Mapp Cockfield; 2 daughters, Elizabeth C. Bushardt (Dan), and Jenny C. Johnson (Henry); 4 grandsons, Joe Bushardt, Dr. Reamer Bushardt (Christin), Will Johnson & James Johnson (Erin); 7 great grandchildren, Isabella Bushardt, Madeline Bushardt, Sophie Bushardt, Henry Johnson, Eliza Johnson, Katherine Johnson & Mary Rutledge Johnson.

 The family would like to thank the wonderful folks from Comfort Keepers and Pruitt Hospice who helped make his life the best it could be over the past 7 years in the home he loved, the home where he spent 94 of his 95 years.

 Due to the Coronavirus threat, only a private burial for the immediate family will be held & the family is not accepting any visitors at this time.
 The family respectfully asks for its wishes to be honored, particularly to protect the health of Mrs. Cockfield.
 In lieu of flowers or food, donations may be made to the Lake City First Baptist Church, PO Box 820, Lake City, SC 29560, (https://abundant.co/lcfbc/give) or The Citadel Brigadier Foundation, 171 Moultrie St, Charleston, SC 29409. (http://brigadierfoundation.com)

-To plant a tree in memory of Dr. Reamer Lorenzo "R.L."
-Cockfield, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dr. Reamer Lorenzo "R.L."
+Cockfield, please visit our floral store.